The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-James Popp is an Orthopedics provider in Columbus, Ohio.
+James Popp is an Orthopedics provider practicing medicine in Columbus, Ohio.
 Dr. Popp is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Scaphoid Non-Union, Rhizarthrosis, Trigger Thumb, Carpal Tunnel Syndrome, and Nerve Decompression.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Scaphoid Non-Union, Rhizarthrosis, Carpal Tunnel Syndrome, Trigger Thumb, and Nerve Decompression.

 Experienced in Preaxial Polydactyly Type 1